Creative Writer

 Windows 3.1 operating system.
 A version was also released for the Apple Macintosh, compatible with computers running the classic Mac OS from the System 6 version up to Mac OS 9.

-The program took place in the fictional place of Imaginopolis and had several levels of a building each with a different topic (e.g. one for plain writing, one for story templates, one for poster templates).
+The program took place in McZee's home of Imaginopolis and had several levels of a building each with a different topic (e.g. one for plain writing, one for story templates, one for poster templates).
 The design of the program was very similar to that of its sister program Fine Artist.
 The program runs full screen and creates an all-inclusive environment.
 The interface was similar to a later product called Microsoft Bob.

 Creative Writer featured many of the features found on Microsoft's Word for Windows product, including the WordArt feature used to create titles and headlines and the ability to add clip art.
 Creative Writer also used sounds heavily where each tool would make a different noise.
 Examples of this include a vacuum cleaner suction to delete and an explosion to denote deleting everything from a page.